 8. Asrock X470 Taichi

 The Asrock X470 Taichi can be immediately recognized from a sea of X470 motherboards thanks to its cogwheel-shaped heatsink on the chipset.
 It is somewhat expensive than other X470 boards but then offers an impressive feature set.
 The board can support four NVIDIA or AMD graphic cards via two steel-reinforced PCI Express x16 slots.
 There are also two PCI Express x1 slots for add-on card expansion.
 You also get eight SATA ports and two M.2 NVMe connectors.
 Thus, storage expansion is not a problem on the X470 Taichi.
-The board can take up to 64 GB of DDR4 memory up to 3466 MHz, which is a respectable speed although there are boards with faster RAM compatibility in this list as well.
+The board can take up to 64 GB of DDR4 memory up to 3466 MHz, which is a respectable speed, although there are boards with faster RAM compatibility in this list.
 Asrock has equipped the Taichi with an array of fan and RGB connectors.
 For those who have cabinets with front panel USB Type-C, the Taichi offers jumpers for that as well.
 The Taichi also includes a Clear CMOS button and wireless AC built-in.
 Gigabit Ethernet and ALC 1220 audio complete the package.

 - Pros: Good array of connectivity options; Great performance in productivity apps